Osaka issues virus spike warning, wants torch relay rerouted - WHIZ News

 Gov. Hirofumi Yoshimura declared a “medial emergency” in the western Japanese prefecture, where daily cases have reached new highs, and asked hospitals to urgently prepare additional beds.

 Yoshimura, who previously asked for a cancellation of the torch relay only in Osaka city, said all segments on public roads should be canceled.
-The Osaka leg of the Olympic torch run is scheduled for April 13-14.
+The Olympic organizing committee said later Wednesday that it will hold the Osaka leg of the Olympic torch run, scheduled for April 13-14, at the 1970 Osaka Expo commemorative park.

-The Tokyo Olympics are to start in just over three months, as Japan’s vaccination drive is still in its initial stages.
+The Tokyo Olympics are to start in just over three months with Japan’s vaccination drive still in its initial stages.
+Experts say more contagious new variants of the virus are becoming more common and are urging health officials to respond quickly to prevent an explosive increase with only a fraction of the people inoculated.

 “Medical systems are on the verge of collapse,” Yoshimura said at a news conference.
 He attributed the rapid spike in infections to a new variant of the virus.
 “Obviously it spreads more rapidly and it is more contagious,(asterisk) he said.
 About 70% of hospital beds available in Osaka are now occupied, the threshold for declaring a “medical emergency,” officials said.

-The measures come two days after Yoshimura issued a set of special virus measures for Osaka city alone.
+The measures come two days after Yoshimura issued a set of special virus control measures for Osaka city alone following Prime Minister Yoshihide Suga’s decision to place the prefectures of Osaka, Hyogo and Miyagi under a semi-emergency.

 Osaka’s neighboring prefecture of Hyogo is also facing an upsurge and has imposed special virus measures in four cities beginning Monday, along with Sendai, a city in the northern prefecture of Miyagi.